Haitam18/Starbucks-Tall-Latte-Index/README.md

 ## Bulding my Index:

-### Finding my data and using web scraping to import it!
+### 1. Finding my data and using web scraping to import it

+I was able to find pricing data on Starbucks tall lattes around the world through this website, https://www.finder.com/ca/starbucks-index.
+The website essentially had the prices of a tall latte in 76 different countries all displayed in a table.
+After a simple scrape I had my pricing data and was ready to start tidying up.